Skip to main content

 Research Studentship in Control and Engineering Biology

-3.5-year D.Phil. studentship
+3.5-year DPhil studentship

 Supervisors: Prof Antonis Papachristodoulou and Prof Harrison Steel

 The project will enable candidates to build a broad skillset in the design, engineering, and application of new biotechnologies, providing an ideal foundation for future careers in academia, the bioscience industry, or entrepreneurship/start-ups.
-The studentship will integrate with work across the recently funded EPSRC Programme Grant “EEBio: Efficient engineering and control of predictable and reliable biotechnologies”; as such the candidate will be supported by a multidisciplinary team of academic and industrial experts with experience in related areas of biotechnology and have opportunities to collaborate with industrial and academic partners nationally and internationally.
+The studentship will integrate with work across the EPSRC Programme Grant “EEBio: Efficient engineering and control of predictable and reliable biotechnologies”; as such the candidate will be supported by a multidisciplinary team of academic and industrial experts with experience in related areas of biotechnology and have opportunities to collaborate with industrial and academic partners nationally and internationally.

 Eligibility